 Architectural Licensure Upon Graduation

-During first year of the program, students will take a full course load of architecture graduate degree foundation courses, including design studio, architectural history, statics and structures as well as materials and methods.
+During first year of the architecture program, students will take a full course load of architecture graduate degree foundation courses, including design studio, architectural history, statics and structures as well as materials and methods.
 During the first summer, students will choose elective courses, including an opportunity to participate in one of our exciting study abroad programs.
-Beginning of the second year, students will also have part-time internship during the academic years and full time internships during summers.
+Beginning of the second year, students will also have part- time internships during the academic years and full time intern development program to gain work experience during summers.
 The ARE tests will be taken during second, third and fourth years – two test sections each year.
 The final (fourth) year of the program will consist of a full time practicum and final ARE tests.

 Depending on your academic record, undergraduate degree, as well as the review of your portfolio, the M. Arch program offers multiple tracks and entry points.
 The placement will be determined by the admissions committee.